 - Have wrapped up the booking process or are getting pretty close to it.

 - Are in the process of interviewing to book your vendors.

 - Or have booked a few vendors already & are looking to finish soon.

 Where are you in the booking process?
 Then do some reading on any contracts you’ve already gotten.

 Which ones include a tip or gratuity?
 How can you re-structure what’s left of your budget to make up for the remaining tips you’ll be needing?

 Planning to Tip Wedding Vendors (Before Hiring)

-If you’re in this stage & haven’t booked anyone or all of the vendors just yet, then great!
-You’ve got the ultimate opportunity to plan for “DIY all-inclusive” tips & start planning & mapping out each budget line item such as:
+If you haven’t booked any or all of the vendors just yet, then great!
+You’ve got the ultimate opportunity to plan for “all-inclusive” tips straight away.
+Mapping out each budget line item such as: